 - Wages records

 - Personnel files

 - Personal financial papers

 - Old contacts, orders etc

-If you are in the Winchester area and would like advice on keeping financial records, contact AVASK.
+If you are in the Southampton area and would like advice on keeping financial records, contact AVASK.